ImageMagick/highway/g3doc/quick_reference.md

     your own. `HWY_DYNAMIC_DISPATCH` calls into a table of function pointers with a zero-based index indicating the desired target.
 Instead of calling it immediately, you can also save the function pointer returned by `HWY_DYNAMIC_POINTER`.
+Note that `HWY_DYNAMIC_POINTER` returns the same pointer that `HWY_DYNAMIC_DISPATCH` would.
+When either of them are first invoked, the function pointer first detects the CPU, then calls your actual function.
+You can call `GetChosenTarget().Update(SupportedTargets());` to
+    ensure future dynamic dispatch avoids the overhead of CPU detection.
     You can also replace the table lookup with your own choice of index, or even call e.g. `N_AVX2::YourFunction` directly.

 Examples of both static and dynamic dispatch are provided in examples/.
+Typically, the function that does the dispatch receives a pointer to one or more arrays.
+Due to differing ABIs, we recommend only passing vector arguments to functions that are inlined, and in particular not the top-level function that does the dispatch.

 Note that if your compiler is pre-configured to generate code only for a specific architecture, or your build flags include -m flags that specify a